Have Minnesota's Police Reform Efforts Made An Impact?

 MINNEAPOLIS (WCCO) — You hear about it almost every day: the debate about police reform in the aftermath of George Floyd’s death and other incidents involving police that have prompted protests.

-And while proposals are being considered now at both the federal and state level, some far-reaching changes to policing have been enacted by both the Minnesota legislature and individual communities.READ MORE: George Floyd Remembrance Rally Held Ahead Of 1st Anniversary Of His Death
+And while proposals are being considered now at both the federal and state level, some far-reaching changes to policing have been enacted by both the Minnesota legislature and individual communities.READ MORE: Walz Calls For 9 Minutes And 29 Seconds Of Silence On Anniversary Of George Floyd's Death

 But have they had an impact?
 Esme Murphy takes a look.